Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \subsubsection{Matrix Element Method}

 The matrix element method is a more sophisticated method for measuring a particle property and constructs a likelihood curve for each event by comparing the observe kinematics to those expected as a function of the particle property of interest (e.g. \mt ).
 The event probability density is estimated using a leading order matrix element and integrating over the unmeasured quantities.
 Detector effects are incorporated by integrating over resolution functions.
 The total likelihood for a given sample of events is obtained from the product of the individual event probability densities.
 Although it will not be discussed separately, it should be noted that the dynamic likelihood method is very similar to the matrix element method described here.
-The matrix element method offers superior statistical sensitivity since it uses the full kinematic information available in each event and since it effectively gives more weight to events whose kinematics afford a more precise estimate of \mtreco\ by virtue of having a narrower event probability density.
-The principal downside is that it is enormously cpu intensive, typically requiring hours of cpu per event.
+Of all the methods explored at the Tevatron for determining \mt, the matrix element method offers the best statistical sensitivity since it uses the full kinematic information available in each event and since it effectively gives more weight to events whose kinematics afford a more precise estimate of \mtreco\ by virtue of having a narrower event probability density.
+The principal downside is that it is enormously CPU intensive, typically requiring hours of CPU per event.
 This limitation renders these analyses less nimble than analyses using the template method.

-The method is based on an approach suggested in~\cite{Dalitz:1998zn,Kondo:1993in} and close to the method suggested for the measurement of the mass of the $W$ boson at LEP~\cite{Berends:1997dm,Abreu:1997ic,Juste:1998rw}.
-The method was first employed by \dzero\ \cite{Abazov:2004cs} to measure the top-quark mass.
+The method is based on an approach suggested in~\cite{Dalitz:1998zn,Kondo:1993in} and close to the method used for some of the \Wboson\ mass measurements at LEP~\cite{Berends:1997dm,Abreu:1997ic,Juste:1998rw}.
 Currently, all the most precise \mt\ determinations use the matrix element method.
 It has been applied in all the decay final states.
-In the $ljt$ and $had$ channels it is extended to include an integration over the jet energy corrections, which are then constrained {\it{in situ}} using hadronic $W$-boson decays.
+In the $ljt$ and $had$ channels it is extended to include an integration over the jet energy corrections, which are then constrained {\it{in situ}} using hadronic \Wboson\ decays.
 A detailed description of the matrix element technique applied to measure the top-quark mass can be found in~\cite{Fiedler:2010sg}.

 The event probability $P_{\rm evt}$ is built from a \ttbar\ probability ($P_{\ttbar}$) and a background probability ($P_{\rm b}$),